 - How will your menu change over time?

-Investors want to know not only that your food will be good, but that you fully understand how to run a restaurant.
-Too many new restaurant owners have a great vision and great food but don’t know how to execute a successful business.
+Too many new restaurant owners have a great vision and food but don’t know how to execute a successful business.
+Investors want to know that your food will be good and that you fully understand how to run a restaurant.
 A restaurant business plan template can help you create a successful plan.

 4. Customers and Marketing